-Campbelltown's capacity to grow is substantial.
+Campbelltown's overall capacity to grow is substantial.
 The city's land availability and capacity for greenfield developments are critical in the context of Sydney's limited land supply, rising land prices and intensifying population pressures.
-Land earmarked and available for residential, industrial and commercial development and redevelopment is located close to major road and rail transport networks.
+Land earmarked and available for residential, industrial and commercial development and redevelopment is located close to major road and rail transport networks, which include significant opportunities for the movement of freight.

 Campbelltown is strategically positioned both regionally and geographically to become a major destination for businesses looking to develop, build or relocate.
-Our accessibility, transport links, connectivity to Sydney CBD and airport, and availability of land located in key employment precincts, are part of what makes our city attractive.
+Our accessibility, transport links, connectivity to Sydney CBD and airport, and availability of land located in key employment precincts, are part of what makes our city attractive and what distinguishes it from other places.